The gripping account of Babylon’s last days and Israel’s return to the Promised land

 Power filled the room as if King Nebuchadnezzar had entered it, only much stronger.
 It swirled around him, stirring shameful memories he’d tucked away, embarrassing him a hundred times more than it would if Belshazzar’s sister, Belshalti-Nanner, caught him naked.

+He stared back, wanting to help, but how could he, being just a boy.
 He fixed his sight on an old man leading the group.
 “What do you want from me?”

 The multitude pointed to the temple once again, then faded into the grassy hills.
 When the last person disappeared, the force thrust him back toward the white-edged sea, over the mountains and deserts to King Nebuchadnezzar’s ship.
 His body, still clinging to the railing, jerked as he slid back into it.
 He glanced around.
-Seeing no one, he looked down at his liquid battlefield.
+Seeing nobody, he looked down at his liquid battlefield.
 “What just happened?”

 He searched for the scepter, but it remained elusive.